Diffusion and superdiffusion from hydrodynamic projections: Introduction

 The paper is organised as follows.
 In Section \ref{secthydro} the hydrodynamic spaces are introduced, and their relation with the Drude weight and the Onsager matrix are explained.
 In Section \ref{sectext}, extensive charges are defined and their consequences on generic lower bounds for diffusion and superdiffusion are proven.
 In Section \ref{sectwave}, bilinear charges are introduced, and the explicit lower bounds discussed above are derived.
 In Section \ref{sectadd}, the relation with the hydrodynamic equation, the geometric interpretation of the ballistic and wave-scattering spaces, and the proposal for many-body integrability are discussed.
 Concluding remarks are made in Section \ref{sectcon}.
+All calculations are done in a general framework for one-dimensional many-body systems under natural assumptions, and we expect the results to be applicable to one-dimensional models such as chains and gases of particles, integrable or not.
+Mathematically rigorous lower bounds in various families of models will be obtained in future works.